GoogleContainerTools/skaffold/docs/content/en/docs/pipeline-stages/builders/custom.md

 #### Custom Build Script on Google Cloud Build

-Such configuration is currently not supported.
+This configuration is currently not supported.

 ### Dependencies for a Custom Artifact